 Standing atop Corcovado (which means ‘hunchback’), Cristo Redentor gazes out over Rio, a placid expression on his well-crafted face.
 The mountain rises straight up from the city to 710m, and at night the brightly lit 38m-high open-armed statue – all 1145 tons of him – is visible from nearly every part of the city.

 Corcovado lies within the Parque Nacional da Tijuca.
 The most popular way to reach the statue is to take the red narrow-gauge train that departs every 30 minutes, and takes approximately 20 minutes to reach the top.
+Note that same-day tickets are not available from the cog train station.
+Buy tickets online or from an authorized seller around Rio (the website lists numerous places to buy under 'Selling Points'); you must select a date and time when purchasing.
 To reach the cog station, take any ‘Cosme Velho’ bus: you can take bus 583 from Copacabana, Ipanema or Leblon.

 You can also go by Parque da Tijuca–authorized van to visit the monument.
-These depart from three locations around town: Copacabana (in front of Praça do Lido from 8am to 4pm; adult/child R$62/40), Largo do Machado (8am to 5pm; adult/child R$62/40) and Paineiras, a few kilometres north of the statue (from 8am to 6pm; adult/child R$35/free).
+These depart from three locations around town: Copacabana (in front of Praça do Lido from 8am to 4pm; adult/child R$74/48), Largo do Machado (8am to 4pm; adult/child R$74/48) and Paineiras, a few kilometres north of the statue (8:30am to 5pm; adult/child R$41/15).